renatolond/blog/_posts/2018-07-20-setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 From the official guide:

-> You can use a localhost->world tunneling service like [ngrok](https://ngrok.com/) if you want to test federation, **however** that should not be your primary mode of operation.
+> You can use a localhost->world tunneling service like {% external_link {"text": "ngrok", "link": "https://ngrok.com/"} %} if you want to test federation, **however** that should not be your primary mode of operation.
 If you want to have a permanently federating server, set up a proper instance on a VPS with a domain name, and simply keep it up to date with your own fork of the project while doing development on localhost.
 >
 > Ngrok and similar services give you a random domain on each start up.
 This is good enough to test how the code you're working on handles real-world situations.
 But as soon as your domain changes, for everybody else concerned you're a different instance than before.
 >